 - Chukchansi Park has all you need for a fun day out watching baseball!
 It’s a popular outdoor stadium that hosts the Fresno Grizzlies– a Triple-A baseball team.

 - Island Waterpark is the perfect place to take the kids and cool off!
 This Fresno water park offers pools, water rides, and play areas for the little ones.

 There are numerous places to go for entertainment in Fresno!

-Storyland is a family-friendly amusement park in Fresno that features several rides, a splash park, and a walkthrough that’s Mother-Goose themed.
+- Storyland is a family-friendly amusement park in Fresno that features several rides, a splash park, and Mother Goose-themed walkthrough.

 - Fresno Discovery Center is a science museum that has many hands-on exhibits and educational displays which offer fun learning experiences!

-- Fresno Art Museum displays fascinating Mexican art from both ancient and modern times.
+- Fresno Art Museum is one of the best museums in Fresno with fascinating Mexican art from both ancient and modern times.

 - Kearney Mansion Museum in Fresno is great for guided tours of the breathtaking 1903-built mansion that belonged to ranch manager M. Theo Kearney.

 - Arte Américas is a cultural center and art museum that showcases many Latino art exhibits and local artists.

 There are 12 landscaped areas and regional parks in Fresno maintained by Fresno Parks and Recreation.
 If you want to tune in to local Fresno news, The Fresno Bee is one of the city’s most popular local newspapers.